Skip to main content

 print(response.chat_response.text())

-4) Multi-turn using ResourceConfig + Messages API
+Multi-turn with ResourceConfig and the Messages API

 from dhenara.ai.types.genai.dhenara.request import MessageItem, Prompt

-endpoint = rc.get_model_endpoint(model_name="gpt-4o-mini")
+endpoint = resource_config.get_model_endpoint(

 client = AIModelClient(model_endpoint=endpoint, is_async=False)